How to Pray – The ACTS Prayer Method and 4 Steps to Powerful Prayers

-Many of us want to make the most of our prayer time, but struggle with how to pray.
-If you are like me, I need to stay focused during my prayer time or else my brain will go off in a hundred different directions.
+Many of us want to make the most of our prayer time, but struggle with how to pray with confidence.
+If you are like me, I need to stay focused and intentional during my prayer time, or else my brain will go off in a hundred different directions.
 I could end up praying for an hour and then realize I forgot a lot!
 That is where the ACTS prayer method comes in.

 This method is especially useful if you are a new believer and prayer seems kind of daunting or you just don’t know where to start!!